 As demeaning as Osler’s language sounded, it seemed to take root when it was most needed.
 The Great Depression saw many changes in our societal landscape, but the elderly’s undying need to work kept younger workers severely unemployed.
 Nonetheless, the old geezers would not go quietly, leading to a widespread realization that the concept of retirement would be a necessary adaptation in the workforce.
 This was codified, as we all know, by FDR with the signing of The Social Security Act of 1935.
 Similar to Germany’s Old Age law, old age annuities would be funded by current workers and one could begin drawing benefits at the established retirement age of 65.

 With a work-starved population and a life expectancy of only 62, the “1935” version of Social Security was solid, with 50 “paying” workers for each beneficiary.
 But, as life expectancies now hit 80 years and with baby-boomers retiring en masse, the ratio is only 2.7-to-1, even as the retirement age has slowly climbed to now 67 years.
 When I eventually draw benefits, in 2050, the ratio will be an even 2-to-1.
 Two years ago, for the first time ever, the Social Security trust fund paid out more benefits than it took in, leading to the actuarial estimate that the fund will be depleted by 2032.
 Without adjustments in payments or benefits, from 2032 onward, benefits will be limited to current payments only—which would result in a reduction in benefits of about 25% from status quo levels.
+Overtime labor laws require employers to pay employees a wage rate that is greater than their regular rate for hours worked beyond a designated threshold.

 An Arbitrary Construct